-We do not currently believe that we are exposed to short-term (12 months) liquidity risk, considering the cash and cash equivalents that we had available as of December 31, 2017 amounting to €55 million which was primarily cash and money market funds, terms deposits and marketable securities that are convertible into cash immediately without penalty.
+We do not currently believe that we are exposed to short-term (12 months) liquidity risk, considering the cash and cash equivalents that we had available as of March 31, 2018 amounting to €49.2 million which was primarily cash and money market funds, terms deposits and marketable securities that are convertible into cash immediately without penalty.
 In addition, we have undertaken a specific risk review regarding liquidity risk and we consider that we are able to meet our future repayments of conditional advances from Bpifrance Financement.
+We believe that our existing cash and cash equivalents will enable us to fund our operating expenses and capital expenditure requirements until the end of the third quarter of 2019.

 We expect to have significant ongoing financing needs in connection with our ongoing activities, particularly as we continue the research and development of, initiate further clinical trials of and seek marketing approval for, our product candidates.
-See Section 4.1, "Risks Related to our Financial Condition and Capital Requirements-We may need to raise additional capital in the future, which may not be available on acceptable terms, or at all, and failure to obtain this necessary capital when needed may force us to delay, limit or terminate our product development efforts or other operations" of this Document.
+See Section 4.1, "Risks Related to our Financial Condition and Capital Requirements - We may need to raise additional capital in the future, which may not be available on acceptable terms, or at all, and failure to obtain this necessary capital when needed may force us to delay, limit or terminate our product development efforts or other operations" of this Registration Document.